 Definition of Strophic Form

-Strophic Form is a form of music in which one verse, or passage, structure is repeated over and over.
+Strophic Form is a form of music in which one verse, passage, or structure is repeated over and over.

 It is also called verse-repeating form, chorus form, or one-part song form.